Personality, Clinical and Health Psychology or a similar course.

 Paraphilias and gender identity disorder.

 Victims of sexual abuse.
-What is known about sexual abusers?
+And what is known about sexual abusers?

 After completion of the course, students are able to: